Niko Kovač: Monaco

-VfL Wolfsburg (2022–)
+VfL Wolfsburg

-VfL Wolfsburg announced the appointment of Kovač on 24 May 2022 marking his return to the Bundesliga after three years.
+VfL Wolfsburg announced the appointment of Kovač on 24 May 2022, marking his return to the Bundesliga after three years.
+He was sacked in March 2024.

+Borussia Dortmund

+Kovač signed an 18-month deal with Borussia Dortmund on 29 January 2025.
+Kovač took charge with the team in 11th place.
+Under his leadership, Dortmund reached the Champions League quarter-finals, where they were eliminated by Barcelona.
+On the final matchday, the club climbed to fourth, securing Champions League qualification for the next season.
+On 26 August 2025, he extended his contract until 2027.

+Managerial style

+Throughout his career at various clubs, Kovac has implemented a mix of 4-2-3-1 and 4-3-3 formations with a clear focus on how the team plays without possession.
+He works on increasing his team's intensity behind the ball so they are able to defend in a compact, mid-high press to force their opponents wide.
+As soon as they would win the ball, they make use of their quick players in fast transitions.

 Personal life

-Kovač was born on 15 October 1971 in Berlin-Wedding, West Berlin, to a Bosnian Croat family hailing from Livno, Bosnia and Herzegovina.
-His parents Mato and Ivka emigrated from SFR Yugoslavia in 1970.
+Kovač was born on 15 October 1971 in Wedding, West Berlin, to a Bosnian Croat family hailing from Livno, Bosnia and Herzegovina.
+His parents, Mato and Ivka, emigrated from SFR Yugoslavia to West Germany in 1970 as part of the gastarbeiter program.
 He has two younger siblings, brother Robert and sister Nikolina.
-Kovač is also a German national and therefore he was eligible to represent Germany, Croatia, and Bosnia and Herzegovina at international level.
-He opted for Croatia.
+Kovač is also a German national, thus eligible to represent Germany, Croatia, and Bosnia and Herzegovina at international level; he opted for Croatia.

 Kovač married his primary school sweetheart in 1999.
 They have a daughter named Laura.
 Kovač is a Roman Catholic.
 He generally lives a quiet family life, and considers a family of great value and tries to convey that to his players.

 In 2007, Kovač appeared in Croatian Democratic Union (HDZ)'s campaign video for that year's parliamentary election.
-The video focuses on Croatian diaspora's right to vote despite not living in the country, and depicts Kovač talking about his connection with his homeland.
+The video focuses on Croatian diaspora's right to vote, and depicts Kovač talking about his connection with his homeland.
 One of the lines from the video, "Moj brat Robert, također!"
 (My brother Robert, as well), entered Croatian popular culture and is frequently quoted by the people and the media in the country when referring to the brothers.